exercism/bash/concepts/commands-and-arguments/introduction.md

 ```

 Quotes group everything inside them into a _single argument_.
-The argument is '`This    is    a    test.`' including those specific space characters.
+The argument is `This    is    a    test.` including those specific space characters.
 Note that the quotes are not part of the argument — Bash removes them before handing that single argument to `echo`.
 `echo` prints this single argument out just like it always does.